-The real cost of the UK productivity crisis
+The UK productivity crisis

 The latest totaljobs research has revealed that UK businesses lose £4,500 each year on every unproductive worker.

 The UK’s productivity levels, calculated by looking at the GDP output per hour worked, has stagnated since the 2008 financial crisis, and currently sits 20% lower than pre-recession trends forecasted, leaving the UK as the second least productive country in the G7.

 To find out more about the causes for this, totaljobs conducted a study of more than 1,000 workers and over 250 employers and discovered that the average worker spends 1 hour 24 minutes of the working day being unproductive.

 Working hard or hardly working?

 Only 1 in 4 UK workers believe they are consistently productive at work, which is at odds with the 9 in 10 employers who believe that their team is productive ‘most or all of the time’.

 Most concerning of all is that 1 in 10 employees admit that they are unproductive for over four hours every working day.